 In the course of his career, Andrew has won numerous awards for writing and broadcasting and his achievements have been acclaimed by many of his most distinguished peers.

-Andrew also lectures on art and artists. both in Britain and abroad See Public Talks for more information.
+Andrew also lectures on art and artists. both in Britain and abroad See Events for more information.

 Andrew was educated at Westminster School before winning a scholarship to Christ Church, Oxford University, where he studied English Language and Literature (1978-81), Graduating with a Double First.
 He pursued postgraduate studies at the Courtauld Institute of Art from 1982.